JosepMP02/OCSInventory_Supremo-support/supremo/README.md

-# Teamviewer
+# Supremo
-Retrieve version and ID of teamviewer
+Retrieve version and ID of Supremo